PigNotPizza/DiscordRPC/README.md

 > We recommend putting the DiscordRPC folder onto desktop

-4. Find and launch the exe file, called "DiscordRPC.exe".
+4. Find and launch the .exe file, called "DiscordRPC.exe".

 5. Your are all set up!🥳